Coleman and Ringwood Avenues Transportation Study

 There are several schools located within the study area that will benefit directly from improvements to Coleman and Ringwood Avenues.
 Both streets are key connections for students traveling to and from school.
 For students, walking and bicycling to school can:

 - Help improve health and fitness, which can be a factor in boosting academic performance

 - Create opportunities to mitigate the impacts of climate change

 - Help address historical inequities in transportation infrastructure and policy.

 This study is jointly funded by the County of San Mateo and the City of Menlo Park.

-This study will take about 18 months, kicking off in Winter 2021/2022 and concluding in Summer 2023.
+This study will take about 20 months, kicking off in Winter 2021/2022 and concluding in Fall 2023.
 Community engagement will inform the technical analysis and recommendations in each stage of the study.

-We are planning community engagement events and we need your input – stop by our pop-up events below to chat with project staff and share your thoughts, values and ideas around how to make Coleman and Ringwood Avenues safer for all.
+We are planning community engagement events and we need your input – use the feedback tool below or stop by our pop-up events below to chat with project staff and share your thoughts, values and ideas around how to make Coleman and Ringwood Avenues safer for all.